mmtrebuchet/bpreveal/doc/text/setup.rst

     This project uses features that were introduced in Python 3.11 heavily, so earlier Python versions will not work. tfmodisco-lite
     Used to identify motifs.
-pyBigWig
+(You may need to install cmake to build the wheel for modiscolite.) pyBigWig
     Used to read in data files.
 pysam
     used to read in fasta files.
 pyBedTools
     Used to read in region files.
-tensorflow
+You will also need to make sure you have BedTools installed to use pyBedTools. tensorflow < 2.16
-    Does the heavy work of machine learning. tensorflow-probability
+    Does the heavy work of machine learning.
+Tensorflow 2.16 added a bunch of crummy backwards-incompatible behavior and it will be supported with BPReveal 5.0. tensorflow-probability
     Used to create the multinomial loss function. matplotlib